A Fast Algorithm Finding the Shortest Reset Words: Abstract

 \section{Abstract}

-In this paper we present a new fast algorithm finding minimal reset words for finite synchronizing automata.
-The problem is know to be computationally hard, and our algorithm is exponential.
-Yet, it is faster than the algorithms used so far and it works well in practice.
-The main idea is to use a bidirectional BFS and radix (Patricia) tries to store and compare resulted subsets.
-We give both theoretical and practical arguments showing that the branching factor is reduced efficiently.
-As a practical test we perform an experimental study of the length of the shortest reset word for random automata with $n$ states and 2 input letters.
-We follow Skvorsov and Tipikin, who have performed such a study using a SAT solver and considering automata up to $n=100$ states.
-With our algorithm we are able to consider much larger sample of automata with up to $n=300$ states.
-In particular, we obtain a new more precise estimation of the expected length of the shortest reset word $\approx 2.5\sqrt{n-5}$. \keywords{Synchronizing DFA, synchronizing word, \v{C}ern\'{y} conjecture, radix trie}
+In this paper we present a new fast algorithm for finding minimal reset words for finite synchronizing automata, which is a problem appearing in many practical applications.
+The problem is known to be computationally hard, so our algorithm is exponential in the worst case, but it is faster than the algorithms used so far and it performs well on average.
+The main idea is to use a bidirectional BFS and radix (Patricia) tries to store and compare subsets.
+Also a number of heuristics are applied.
+We give both theoretical and practical arguments showing that the effective branching factor is considerably reduced.
+As a practical test we perform an experimental study of the length of the shortest reset word for random automata with $n\leq 300$ states and 2 input letters.
+In particular, we obtain a new estimation of the expected length of the shortest reset word $\approx 2.5\sqrt{n-5}$.